 1. Cancel the Cable T.V.
 Yep, as much as Jeremy will hate to miss his fishing shows, this is a big waste of money!
-I find that we use Netflix more than the cable television anyhow.
-We could always add in Hulu and still not pay anywhere close to what the cable expense it.
-I’m not sure if we can run Hulu Plus through the Wii like we do with Netflix, so we may need to make a small investment into the Roku LT Streaming Player.
+I find that we use Netflix more than cable television anyhow – in fact, I’m even considering getting a vpn for netflix to see if that will unlock more content from other countries that we don’t have on Netflix over here.
+Plus, we could always add in Hulu and still not pay anywhere close to what the cable expense is.
+I’m not sure if we can run Hulu Plus through the Wii as we do with Netflix, so we may need to make a small investment into the Roku LT Streaming Player.

 2. Cancel our Land Line.
 What a waste of money this is monthly!
 Why have I let it go on this long?
 Stupidity I guess.
 We mainly use our cell phones.
 We do need some sort of number to use for other business, but I am looking into magicJack Plus.
 If you use this or have any input, I would love to hear from you in the comments.